jrspinella/NoOpsAccelerator/src/bicep/readme.md

 - Hub/Spoke Core
 - Modules
-- Policy
+- Overlays

-## Enclave folder

-The Enclave Archetype directory allows you to create core modules to depoyment of an enclave.

->Example deployments can be an AKS if used with Hub/ 1 Spoke.

 ## Overlays folder

-The Overlays directory are to show how to add on functionality of Enclaves, Platform and Workload Archtypes.
+The Overlays directory are to show how to add on functionality of Enclaves, Platform and Workload modules.

 | Overlay | Description |
 | ------- | ----------- |